 If you’re concerned over your network safety you can use several preventive measures against future network breaches:

 - Use VPN.
-VPN tools offer users the much needed encryption of any data they would transmit via unsecure connection.
+VPN tools offer users the much-needed encryption of any data they would transmit via an insecure connection.

-Usually that’s the public wifis that pose the most danger concerning safety of networks so use VPN anytime you need to hop onto public wifi network;
+VPN adds its cipher to your data, so any third party that can theoretically get the packets won’t be able to read it.
+Usually that’s the public wifis that pose the most danger concerning the safety of networks so use a VPN anytime you need to hop onto public wifi network;